 On March 12, 2024 we completed the acquisition of Alfamation S.p.A., an Italian joint-stock company ("Alfamation").
 Alfamation is a leading global provider of state-of-the-art test and measurement solutions for the automotive, life sciences and specialty consumer electronics markets.
 Alfamation is included in our Electronic Test operating segment.
 The acquisition of Alfamation deepens our presence in the automotive/EV and life science markets, expands our exposure in consumer electronics, extends our geographic reach with a sizable footprint in Europe, and widens our portfolio of products and solutions.
 Additionally, we believe Alfamation brings engineering talent and a management team that culturally aligns with our mission to provide innovative, engineered solutions that address the high-value challenges of our customers.
 The aggregate purchase price was approximately EUR 20,000 comprised of: (i) EUR 18,000, or \$19,674, in cash; and (ii) 187,432 shares of our common stock, valued at \$2,086 based on the closing price of our stock on the date of acquisition.
-The cash portion of the purchase price is subject to customary working capital adjustments.
-We currently expect this to result in an additional payment of EUR 542, or \$593 for assets delivered at closing in excess of agreed upon thresholds.
-The liabilities assumed in connection with the acquisition included debt of approximately EUR 8,616, or \$9,418.
+The cash portion of the purchase price was subject to customary working capital adjustments.
+These adjustments were finalized in June 2024 and resulted in recording an additional EUR 129, or \$141, in purchase price for assets delivered at closing in excess of agreed upon thresholds.
+The liabilities assumed in connection with the acquisition included debt of approximately EUR 10,294, or \$11,252.
 The debt assumed is discussed further in Note 10.
-Total acquisition costs incurred to complete this transaction were \$1,013.
+Total acquisition costs incurred to complete this transaction were \$1,139.
 Acquisition costs were expensed as incurred and included in general and administrative expense.